-Sheila Brennan: Sheila is the Director of Strategic Initiatives and Research Associate Professor in the Department of History and Art History.
-She has worked at RRCHNM since 2005, and currently directs many digital projects.
-Together with Sharon Leon, she co-directs DoingDH, a series of digital humanities professional development institutes.
+Sheila Brennan: Sheila was the Director of Strategic Initiatives, Acting Director of Public Projects, and Research Associate Professor in the Department of History and Art History.
+She worked at RRCHNM from 2005-2018.

 She completed her Ph.D. in U.S. history at Mason in 2010.
 She earned her Bachelor's degree from Bates College and Master's from the University of Notre Dame in American Studies.
 Prior to coming to RRCHNM in 2005, she worked as the Director of Education and Public Programs at the U.S. Navy Museum in Washington, DC for seven years.